-- a) the amounts due to the demanding Bureau are to be paid in its country and in the national currency of that country, - the demanding Bureau shall receive the amount due free of costs (bank charges, etc.), b) - c) the amounts due shall be paid within 2 months of the date of the demand - the payments received after the expiry of the 2 month period shall automatically attract late d) interest at 12% p.a. on the amount due from the date of the demand until the date of receipt of the remittance by the bank of the beneficiary.
-This late interest is also due when the Guaranteeing Bureau member is in a state of insolvency32.
+- b) the demanding Bureau shall receive the amount due free of costs (bank charges, etc.), - c) the amounts due shall be paid within 2 months of the date of the demand - d) the payments received after the expiry of the 2 month period shall automatically attract late interest at 12% p.a. on the amount due from the date of the demand until the date of receipt of the remittance by the bank of the beneficiary.
+This late interest is also due when the Guaranteeing Bureau member is in a state of insolvency35.

-In case a guarantee call is issued for the reimbursement of the sums paid by the Bureau or its agent, the late interest due is the amount accrued until the date of the guarantee call33.
+In case a guarantee call is issued for the reimbursement of the sums paid by the Bureau or its agent, the late interest due is the amount accrued until the date of the guarantee call36.
 The guarantee call has the effect of making the guaranteeing Bureau responsible for the amounts claimed.
 After the date of the guarantee call, further late interest starts to accrue if the guaranteeing Bureau fails to make the payment to the demanding Bureau or its agent on time.
 Under Article 6.1., the guaranteeing Bureau has one month from the receipt of the guarantee call to make the payment requested in the guarantee call.
-Upon expiry of that period, the guaranteeing Bureau has to pay a late interest of 12% per annum on the amount due34.
+Upon expiry of that period, the guaranteeing Bureau has to pay a late interest of 12% per annum on the amount due37.

 Late interest is payable no matter how small the amount.
-Bureaux which address demands for late interest are however invited to find an appropriate approach, bearing in mind that the aim of this provision is not to
+Bureaux which address demands for late interest are however invited to find an appropriate approach, bearing in mind that the aim of this provision is not to be used for insignificant amounts.
+Regarding the guaranteeing Bureaux, they are asked to fully reimburse the amounts claimed and within the given timeframe38.